-- (a) The response required by section 571.1242 of the Government Code must: - (1) be in writing; - (2) admit or deny the allegations set forth in the complaint; and - (3) be signed by the respondent. - (b) If a respondent does not submit a response within the time period prescribed by section 571.1242 of the Government Code, the commission may issue an order imposing a civil penalty for failure to file a response. - (c) If a respondent does not submit a response that satisfies the requirements of subsection (a) of this section, the commission may issue an order imposing a penalty for failure to file a complete response.
+(a) The response required by section 571.1242 of the Government Code must:

+- (1) be in writing;

+- (2) admit or deny the allegations set forth in the complaint; and

+- (3) be signed by the respondent.

 §12.22.
 Written Questions.

 (a) A complainant or respondent must respond to written questions not later than 15 business days after receiving the written questions.